kumaranant1/ArtExtract-Test-2026/README.md

 # ArtExtract: Task 1 (Multi-Task Classification) & Task 2 (Painting Similarity)
 ![thumbnail](assets/thumbnail.jpg)

 The detailed approach for each task 1 and task 2 is explained inside the corresponding notebooks.

-The detailed approach for each task 1 and task 2 is explained inside the corresponding notebooks.